learn-co-curriculum/cssi-8-giphy-lab/README.md

 		<p><input type="submit"></p>
 	</form>
    ```
+#### Render your search page as a template
+Look at the templating lesson from yesterday to help you render a new html file - search.html.
+Some hints are below, but use your QuizApp from yesterday or the lecture notes to help you figure it out.
+* Make a new handler, SearchHandler

-* Under the self.get method of your handler, use the template.render() method to render that file.
+* Under the self.get method Search Handler, use the template.render() method to render that file.
+* You'll have to use jinja and import jinja2 and os
+* Don't forget to change your libraries in app.yaml
+* Add to your routes so that `/search` goes to SearchHandler
+* Go to `http://localhost:8080/search` to make sure your new search page come up.

+#### Create a results page
 * Create a new file, templates/results.html that displays the resulting gif.
+* Render results.html in the MainHandler, or you can rename MainHandler to ResultsHandler [and change the routes]
+* You will need to pass the template two variables: search_term and gif_url

 #### STRETCH